 The CASSINI mission is named after the french astronomer Giovanni Domenico Cassini (1625-1712) who discovered 4 moons of Saturn and the ring system in the 17th century.
 CASSINI is a joint effort of NASA, ESA and the Italian space agency ASI.
 It consists of an orbiting spacecraft (CASSINI ORBITER) and a probe (HUYGENS PROBE) which has been delivered to Saturn's moon Titan.
 The probe is named after the dutch physicist and astronomer Christiaan Huygens (1629-1695).

 Cassini was successfully launched onboard a TITAN IV B rocket from Cape Canaveral on October 15, 1997, 08:43 UT.
 After a journey of seven years it finally reached Saturn in July, 2004 after gravity assists from Venus, Earth and Jupiter.

-Cassini is the second largest spacecraft after Galileo which was ever launched by NASA.
-More than half of the total mass is fuel to carry out maneuvers in interplanetary space and in Saturn's magnetosphere.
+Cassini was the second largest spacecraft after Galileo which was ever launched by NASA.
+More than half of the total mass was fuel to carry out maneuvers in interplanetary space and in Saturn's magnetosphere.

 - height: 6.7m

 - diameter: 4m

 |Visual and Infrared Mapping Spectrometer (VIMS)|

 |Ultraviolet Imaging Instrument (UVIS: HDAC )|